 But let’s go back to the Nordland Railway: its charm lies not only in the two beautiful places it connects but above all in the wonderful landscapes it crosses.
 Since this is a train that makes a very long journey, the views that you can admire along the way are the most varied, from the beautiful green forests of the Trøndelag, one of Norway’s wildest and most lush regions, to the Saltfjellet mountain range, which lies a short distance from the beautiful Svartisen glacier.
 And of course, you’ll be amazed at the fantastic postcard views of Norway’s famous fjords.

 Norway is once again the queen of train travel.
-For example, the famous Flåmsbana, a railway line only 20 km long with a steep gradient, is one of Europe’s steepest.
-Some so many tourists come to the small village of Flåm to travel this short route full of charm and excitement.
-With the Nordland Railway, on the other hand, you can enjoy a long experience that is fully part of the most modern trends: in recent years, in fact, you are rediscovering the pleasure of traveling slowly by train, enjoying the beauty of fairytale landscapes.
+For example, the famous Flåmsbana, a railway line only 20 km long with a steep gradient, is Europe’s steepest.
+Nevertheless, so many tourists come to the small village of Flåm to travel this short route full of charm and excitement.
+On the other hand, with the Nordland Railway, you can enjoy a long experience that is fully part of the most modern trends: in recent years, in fact, you are rediscovering the pleasure of traveling slowly by train, enjoying the beauty of fairytale landscapes.